 - 519. The offence would be supported by accompanying guidance for retailers, produced by the Welsh Government, which would outline actions they can take to reduce the risk of their employees or third party delivery agents handing over tobacco and nicotine products to under 18s.
-Retailers would be required to implement this guidance in order to avoid committing an offence and receiving a fine, increasing the impact of any guidance. - It is anticipated the introduction of this offence, along with the guidance for retailers, would reinforce other existing legislation, such as age of sale legislation216 and the ban on selling tobacco from vending machines217.
-When combined, these measures aim to reduce the risk to young people's health from the harms associated with nicotine use, although the specific contribution of this additional measure is not able to be quantified. - It is estimated that, on average, preventing the uptake of smoking results in an average of one year life gain per individual.
-218 This life gain is valued at £60,000 per person.
-219 The total cost of the preferred option (option three) over the initial five-year period would be between £402,500 and £722,500.
+Retailers would be required to implement this guidance in order to avoid committing an offence and receiving a fine, increasing the impact of any guidance. - 520.
+It is anticipated the introduction of this offence, along with the guidance for retailers, would reinforce other existing legislation, such as age of sale legislation218 and the ban on selling tobacco from vending machines219.
+When combined, these measures aim to reduce the risk to young people's health from the harms associated with nicotine use, although the specific contribution of this additional measure is not able to be quantified. - 521.
+It is estimated that, on average, preventing the uptake of smoking results in an average of one year life gain per individual.220 This life gain is valued at £60,000 per person.221 The total cost of the preferred option (option three) over the initial five-year period would be between £402,500 and £722,500.
 Therefore in order to be cost neutral approximately seven to 12 young people would have to not start smoking.

 522. Option one does not meet the policy objective as it would continue existing practice and the current risks of persons under the age of 18 accessing these products would remain.
 Option two may encourage retailers to take action to strengthen their existing policies regarding the handing over of tobacco and nicotine products, or encourage those retailers who do not currently have a policy to develop one.
 However, there is a significant risk that the coverage would be limited, resulting in a limited impact.
 This may mean that young people could still access tobacco and nicotine products remotely.
-In addition, evidence indicates that voluntary action on smoking in general has a negative impact on health inequalities, as groups with higher levels of inequalities are relatively disinclined to adopt them220.
+In addition, evidence indicates minimum-age-of-sale 221 A value of £60,000 is assigned to a Quality Adjusted Life Year.
+Where Quality Adjusted Life Year estimates are not readily available, and it is appropriate this value is used for Life Years.
+This is consistent with similar valuation of policies that mitigate mortality or morbidity risk by other Government departments, based upon studies of what members of the public are on average willing to spend to reduce their own mortality risk, or to improve their own health outcomes.